kholia/OSX-KVM/README.md

 for a variety of purposes (e.g. software builds, testing, reversing work), and it may be all you need, along with some tweaks documented in this repository.

+> [!Note]
-However, such a system lacks graphical acceleration, a reliable sound sub-system, USB 3 functionality and other similar things.
-To enable these things, take a look at our [notes](notes.md).
+> However, such a system lacks graphical acceleration, a reliable sound sub-system,

+#### For USB 3 functionality and other similar things
+**To enable these things**:
+- take a
+look at our [notes](notes.md).
 We would like to resume our testing and documentation work around this area.
 Please [reach out to us](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Funding%20Support) if you are able to fund this area of work.

-It is possible to have 'beyond-native-apple-hw' performance but it does require work, patience, and a bit of luck (perhaps?).
+- It is possible to have 'beyond-native-apple-hw' performance but it does require work, patience, and a bit of luck (perhaps?).

+---

 ### Post-Installation